 A Student Success Team is used to identify student needs and develop a plan to address those needs in order to assist individual students.
-A Student Success Team consists of the classroom teacher, principal, parents, and the student, as appropriate.
+A Student Success Team consists of the classroom teacher, resource teacher/inclusion specialist, principal, parents, and the student, as appropriate.
 Intervention responsibilities are clarified for the school, parents, and the student.